 These interactive seminars will explore a wide range of practical approaches, resources and research directly related to classroom practice.
 The seminars will be led by the international partners of the Erasmus+ project.
 Opportunities to explore innovative practice, new resources and proven strategies to enhance teaching and learning of problem solving in mathematics are limited in Northern Ireland.
 This is an opportunity not to be missed.

-Registration for this event will open shortly.
-For further information, please contact Jill Brown, Partnership coordinator email@example.com or telephone 028 9031 3030
+Registration for this event is now open.
+For further information, please contact Jill Brown, Partnership coordinator firstname.lastname@example.org or telephone 028 9031 3030